toimik/Wikimedia/README.md

 auto-decompress the file to create and populate a table based on the respective schema detailed at https://www.mediawiki.org/wiki/Manual:Externallinks_table.

+&nbsp;

-**However, these classes reduce disk space and memory requirements by eliminating the need to use MySQL at all._**
+_The following classes reduce disk space and memory requirements by eliminating the need to use MySQL at all._

 &nbsp;
 #### V129ExternalLinksExtractor.cs